cross-lang-and-cross-platform/cross-lang-and-cross-platform/OUR_TECH_STACK.md

 # Possible additions to the tech stack

 If you want to add any dependency to the tech stack, you must ensure that there will be an Accountable individual (as in [RACI matrix](https://en.wikipedia.org/wiki/Responsibility_assignment_matrix)).
+As long as there is no an established process, reach out to the working group [on Discord](https://discord.com/invite/8xUXjshS4m).

 <img alt="CMake" src="https://upload.wikimedia.org/wikipedia/commons/1/13/Cmake.svg" width="144" height="144">